Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Once we reach the summit it is a short 10-minute uphill walk to the rim of the crater, where we will experience the awesome power of the world's most accessible active volcano!
 This ancient volcano is conspicuously located in one of the most pristine, unspoiled corners of the globe.

-The Island of Tanna is a natural paradise and a favourite destination for volcanologists and adventure travelers.
+The Island of Tanna is a natural paradise and a favourite destination for volcanologists and adventure travellers.
 In the local native dialect, Yasur means 'Old Man'.
 This volcano is 361 meters above sea level, and the crater itself is 300 meters wide and 100 meters deep.
 Visiting Mount Yasur is a 'once in a lifetime' experience, and your opportunity to watch nature at work.

 Overnight in Port Vila.